joefrankmann/bink_interview/README.md

 # bink_interview
-Repository for the coding test for Link
+Repository for the coding test for Bink